 THE RESIDENT PROFESSIONAL COMPANY

-For the past three years, Ms. Guadalupe has conducted auditions across the country to build a professional and resident company.
-Currently, Cleveland Ballet has contracts with 14 professional dancers, 2 artists in residence and 3 apprentices to create the 2018-2019 company.
-A company of professional resident dancers means that Cleveland Ballet can assure its audiences experience productions that exhibit artistry of the the highest caliber.
-An exemplary company also provides guest and resident choreographers an opportunity to craft unique works that speak to our Cleveland talent.
-In short, a resident professional dance company will transform Cleveland’s performing arts landscape by completing our cultural landscape and adding to our city’s exciting renaissance.
+For the past few years, Ms. Guadalupe has conducted auditions across the country and abroad to continue building Cleveland’s resident professional ballet company.
+Currently, Cleveland Ballet has contracted dancers from Untied States as well as countries from around the world.
+A company of professional artists can assure its audiences productions that exhibit artistry of the highest caliber.
+An exemplary company also provides guest and resident choreographers an opportunity to craft unique works that speak to our talent.
+In short, our resident company transforms Cleveland’s performing arts scene by completing our cultural landscape and adds to our city’s exciting renaissance.

-During its brief tenure, Cleveland Ballet has contributed and will continue to contribute to the cultural richness of Northeast Ohio, impacting the economy as well as the quality of life.
+During its brief tenure, Cleveland Ballet has contributed and is determined to continue contributing to the cultural richness of Northeast Ohio, impacting the economy as well as the quality of life.

 Click here to see Award-winning filmmaker Steven Hacker‘s documentary Cleveland Ballet.
 Its proud history.
 Its promising future.
-It is a wonder film about the team behind the new Cleveland Ballet.
+It is a wonder about the team behind Cleveland Ballet.